ianjamesx/IansGradingApp/README.md

 To install:

-Dependencies you need first:
+Dependencies you need first: NodeJS, MySQL, Typescript compiler (TSC)
--NodeJS
--MySQL
--Typescript compiler (TSC)

 1. install all npm modules using `npm i install`